FixedLocally/sandwich-finder/README.md

 ### Honourable Mention
 These are hand-picked, visible to the naked eye colluders.
 If you're staking to them, you should unstake because you placed your trust on validators actively breaking trust.

 If your validator is on this list, check the docs of your favourite Solana validator flavour, compile the binaries yourself and make sure to apply any command line arguments as indicated.
+If you're paid to run any relayers/mods by an unknown 3rd party, chances are you're colluding with sandwichers unknowingly, please revert those changes.

 |Validator|Stake|Observed Leader Blocks|Weighted Sandwich-inclusive blocks|Weighted Sandwiches|
 |---|---|---|---|---|